AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 >[!NOTE]
 >
->The first time you open a page for editing, a series of slides will provide you with a tour of the features.
+>The first time you open a page for editing, a series of slides provides you with a tour of the features.
 >
 >You can skip the tour if wanted and repeat it at any time by selecting from the **Page Information** menu.